 O‘ahu Hike of the Month: Kuli‘ou‘ou Ridge Trail

-Editor’s Note: We love to hike!
+Editor’s Note: We love hiking!
 Fortunately, O‘ahu is full of great hikes.
-With this web series, we bring you our favorite O‘ahu trails once a month.
+In this web series, we bring you our favorite O‘ahu trails once a month.

-- Dogs are allowed on this hike, but make sure your pup is on a leash.
+- Dogs are allowed on this trail, but make sure your pup can handle, and keep him or her on a leash.